Devising a Growth Strategy for Pakistan (2): Towards a New Development Approach

 • Promote openness and competition, e.g. bringing goods of international quality to consumers will promote innovation.
 Furthermore, competition in value chain development needs to be promoted.
 Free entry and exit of participants in the market (without special privileges or licenses) as well as a more liberal policy allows for mobility with greater fairness and competition for wholesalers thus, encouraging private investment.

 Creative cities as engines of growth: Cities provide facilities and encourage interactions amongst people of various age and ethnic groups.
 Cities are the hubs of knowledge, innovation, creativity and institutions.
 Cities such as Paris, London and New York have been the birthplace of modernization and inspiring vision.
 Creative cities enhance individual and collective productivity through the exchange of ideas and easy access to information.
 Such cities are culturally rich and offer a range of learning experiences for people to grow as individuals.
 Cities that prosper economically have a mix of three T’s; talent, technology and tolerance.
-Cities not only have the hardware (e.g., infrastructure) but also require the software (e.g., talent and technology).
+Cities not only have the hardware (e.g., infrastructure along with utilities like those on Smarter Business) but also require the software (e.g., talent and technology).

 Current state of cities in Pakistan is abysmal.
 Pakistan’s population has increased rapidly over the last 5 decades with urban population escalating at a rapid rate of 3 percent.City-dwellers and city administrators do not have much say in running a city.
 But, a great deal of involvement by government agencies is apparent in managerial and administrative decisions.
 There is confusion regarding how the cities are governed and controlled.
 Lack of availability of land/space and convoluted commercial laws have hindered the growth of our cities.